Enochteo/Smart-AI-Security-Cam/README.md

 # Smart AI Security Camera

 An intelligent, real-time home security system built with Flask, OpenCV, and YOLOv8.
-Detects motion or AI-based objects and streams live video via a web interface.
+Detects motion or foreign objects and streams live video via a web interface.
 Supports email alerts and snapshot saving.

 ---